 Things to do in Elora in the spring

-After a long, cold winter, Elora is a great place for a city escape to ring in the warmer weather.
+After a long, cold winter, Elora is a great place for a city escape to welcome the warmer weather.
 Here are all the best things to do in Elora in the spring:

 Visit the Spring Open Studios